The singularities of Selberg- and Dotsenko-Fateev-like integrals

 We now consider $F \in \bbC[x_1,\ldots,x_N]^{\frakS_N}$, i.e.\ \textit{symmetric} polynomial $F$.
 This case includes, of course, Selberg's original example, in which $F=1$, as well as the 3-point coefficients of the $(1,s)$- and $(r,1)$-primary fields and their descendants in the BPZ minimal models.
+It also includes certain Selberg-like integrals considered by Aomoto \cite{Ao}, Kadell \cite{Kadell, Kadell2}, and others \cite{AGT}.
 The computation of such integrals is listed as an open problem in \cite{KT2}.

 Below, we will introduce a more general notion of ``DF-symmetric'' Selberg-like integrals, this including the other 3-point coefficients.
-But, for the purposes of an introductory discussion we focus on the -- already interesting -- symmetric case.
+For the purposes of an introductory discussion we focus on the -- already interesting -- symmetric case.

 The integral \cref{eq:Selberg_def_symmetric} is defined initially on the subset $U_N[F]\subset \bbC^3_{\alpha,\beta,\gamma}$ given by

 which contains